vuongducphuong/documentation/content/applications/finance/accounting/vendor_bills/invoice_digitization.rst

 work.
 Digitizing one document consumes one credit.

 To buy credits, go to :menuselection:`Accounting --> Configuration --> Settings --> Digitization`
-and click on :guilabel:`Buy credits`, or go to :menuselection:`Settings --> Odoo IAP` and click on :guilabel:`View My Services`.
+and click on :guilabel:`Buy credits`, or go to :menuselection:`Settings --> Leansoft IAP` and click on :guilabel:`View My Services`.

 .. important::
-   If you are on Odoo Online and have the Enterprise version, you benefit from free trial credits to test the feature.
+   If you are on Leansoft Online and have the Enterprise version, you benefit from free trial credits to test the feature.

 .. seealso::